 The homeopathic remedy Belladonna is prepared using the entire belladonna plant and this medication is used to cure a number of health conditions, especially the unexpected start of infections accompanied by inflammation.
 Belladonna is a hot remedy and is to be considered with any picture that presents with heat, fever, pain and restlessness – especially when the onset is sudden and severe.

-Belladonna is one of the first remedies developed in Homeopathy by Samuel Hahnemann.
-Hahnemann noted that the symptoms of poisoning caused by the deadly nightshade were similar to those of scarlet fever.
+Belladonna is among the first remedies developed in Homeopathy as Samuel Hahnemann noted that the symptoms of poisoning caused by the deadly nightshade were similar to those of scarlet fever.

 Belladonna acts upon every part of the nervous system, producing active congestion, furious excitement, twitching, convulsions and pain.
 It has a marked action on the vascular system, skin and glands.